 The snippet above makes abundant use of the c.pyapi object, which gives access to a subset of the Python interpreter's C API.
-Note the use of c.pyapi.err_occurred() to detect any errors that may have happened when unboxing the object (try passing Interval('a', 'b') for example).
+Note the use of early_exit_if_null to detect and handle any errors that may have happened when unboxing the object (try passing Interval('a', 'b') for example).